angulardart/site-angulardart/src/angular/tutorial/toh-pt5.md

 ### Style the navigation links

-The provided CSS makes the navigation links in the `AppComponent` look more like selectable buttons.
-You'll surround those links in `<nav>` tags.
 Create an `app_component.css` file in the `lib` folder and reference that file in the component metadata’s `styleUrls` list: